Raffaele Cutolo: Personality

 Cutolo thought of himself as a predestined man with supernatural powers, able to heal the wounded and raise the dead.
-Various psychiatric examinations assessed him to be a psychotic, an hysteric and a megalomaniac.
+Various psychiatric examinations assessed him to be psychotic, hysteric and a megalomaniac.
 He thought that he had been sent to earth to save the Neapolitan people.
 As he said during a trial in 1980:

 During a psychiatric evaluation, Cutolo claimed to have revived his aunt when he was eighteen.
 One night she had entered into what had appeared to be an irreversible coma.
 Cutolo went close to her and said: "Get up!
 We don't have the money for your funeral."
 She then got up.
 According to Adriano Baglivo of the Corriere della Sera, the old lady came back to consciousness due to the emergency care of a physician familiar with her history of catatonic attacks.
 However, for Cutolo this episode assumed the character of a miracle and sign of his inner powers.

 When Valerio Fioravanti, a Neo-fascist and fellow Poggioreale inmate sentenced for political terrorism asked Cutolo the reason for his charisma, he replied: "Naples is divided into lords and beggars.
-If I have charisma, it is because I can offer a prompt promotion from the second category to the first one".
+If I have charisma, it is because I can offer a prompt promotion from the second category to the first one."

 In prison, Cutolo received a significant amount of fan mail from youth who were impressed with his achievements as well as his ability to outsmart the authorities.
 Generally viewing themselves as marginal and exploited, they were attracted by his notoriety, flamboyant personality and charisma.
 For instance, a letter from two teenage girls from Acerra which were intercepted by prison authorities read as follows:

 During an interview with the media, Cutolo reminisced about his life: